Submitting Records Guide

 Step 4 - Entering your species

-To start, type the first letter of your species in the species box and a list of possibilities will appear in the menu.
+To start, type the first few letters of your species in the species box and a list of possibilities will appear in the menu.
 Typing more letters will narrow down the list.
 A little patience may be needed so don't type too quickly - the list should first appear after 3-4 letters are entered.
-Keep typing to narrow down the list.
 When you see the species name you want, click on it (don't try and type in the full species name - you must select from the list).
 The list includes both the scientific name AND the common name (if it has one) so you can search for either.
+Synonyms are also listed.

 The other boxes on the row are optional, but if 'Recording Advice' pops up on the form below your species row then use the comments box to provide the requested evidence.